-At this point I'd like you to ponder a question, namely, "If grace and truth came through Jesus, what does that say to us about Jesus?
-First of all, it says that...
+Let that sink in.
+If grace and truth came through Jesus, what does that say to us about Jesus, and about us?
+Two conclusions.

 A. Jesus gives us what we lack.
-How so?
+He is the deliverer of what we need.
+Think about it.